Who we are

 1. Lack of respect from disruptive students, as illustrated by student indifference, profane outbursts, and other demeaning acts.

-2. Lack of respect by the general public.
+2. Lack of empathy, understanding, and respect by the general public about the issues in schools.

-3. Blame for the low school grades, when in fact, there are no consequences for the students if they choose to remain indifferent.
+3. Low school grades are blamed when, in fact, there are no consequences for the students if they choose to remain indifferent.

-4. A never-ending array of educational reform “initiatives” that, while well-intended, increase workload without increasing support.
-Examples include Common Core, state exams, federal reports, other exams, etc.
+4. Never-ending educational reform “initiatives” that increase workload without increasing support like Common Core, state exams, federal reports, etc.

 5. Physical assault by students, adding a new peril to the growing teacher crisis.

-6. Low administrative support, constant threat of retribution for “rocking the boat” unjustified scrutiny over parental complaint, comment, or accusation.
+6. Low administrative support with the threat of retribution for “rocking the boat,” unjustified scrutiny over parental complaints, comments, or accusations.

-7. Low teacher satisfaction.
-Renowned author and teacher of literacy Nancie Atwell recently won the first annual $1 million Global Teacher Prize awarded by the Varkey Foundation.
-When she was asked by CNN whether she would advise others to become a public school teacher, she responded that she would not.
+7. Renowned author and teacher of literacy Nancie Atwell recently won the first annual $1 million Global Teacher Prize awarded by the Varkey Foundation.
+When asked by CNN whether she would advise others to become a public school teacher, she responded that she would not.

 8. High stress + low enthusiasm.
-Recent surveys have found teachers unenthusiastic about their profession, with most teachers very hesitant to recommend a career in the public education system.
+Recent surveys have found teachers unenthusiastic about their profession, with most hesitant to recommend a career in the public education system.